 The Glowforge Pro stands out due to its Passthrough feature, which allows for printing on infinitely long materials.
 Students might make a shadowbox illustrating their book report, design a personalized card to bring home, or create innovative accessories for their cell phones.
 Glowforge printers are powerful tools for makers of all skill levels, including experienced makerspace directors or teachers new to MakerEd!

-We love the STEAM tools that dominated 2023, but who knows what could happen this year.
-As we noticed with these 2023 EdTech trends, drones and VR are gaining popularity, but the rise of AI means anything can happen in the world of education.
+We love the STEAM tools that dominated 2024, but who knows what could happen this year.
+Although the rise of AI has continued to shake up the world of education, it seems like screen-free STEM activities are maintaining their hold in classrooms.
 To stay informed on what’s new in EdTech, subscribe to our newsletter to get news right in your inbox.
 You can also follow us on Twitter (X) and Instagram or contact us with questions!
 Also, don’t forget to apply for our monthly grant to add innovative tools into your classroom.